justin-napolitano/schedule-gcp-chron-jobs/index.md

   - containerized workloads
   - gcp scheduling
 seoOptimized: true
+topicFamily: automation
+topicFamilyConfidence: 0.95
+topicFamilyNotes: >-
+  The post focuses on automating recurring containerized workloads on GCP, covering Docker containerization, deploying jobs, and scheduling with Cloud Scheduler, which aligns well with 'Automation' family description and tags like deployment and docker.
 ---

 # Scheduling Cloud Run Jobs with Google Cloud Scheduler: A Technical Reference